tpoisot/ms_proba_networks/ms/maintext.md

 complexity, the most oft-neglected yet pervasive of which is the fact that interactions are variable.
 By developing these metrics, we allow future analyses of network structure to account for this phenomenon.

+**Acknowledgements:** This work was funded by a CIEE working group grant to TP, DG, and DBS.
+TP is funded by a starting grant from the Université de Montréal.

 # References